mavryk-network/flexmasa/README.md

 Notes:

-- If you forget `--wait none`, `octez-client` waits for the operation to be included, so you will need to `bake` from another terminal.
+- If you forget `--wait none`, `mavkit-client` waits for the operation to be included, so you will need to `bake` from another terminal.
 - `"$script" bake` is equivalent to `tcli bake for baker0 --minimal-timestamp`.